 How do side effects of azithromycin compare with those of brand-name Zithromax?

-Talk with your doctor or pharmacist if you’d like to know more about brand-name Zithromax and how it compares with generic azithromycin.
+Talk with your doctor or pharmacist if you’d like to know more about brand-name Zithromax and how it compares with its generic, azithromycin.

 How long do side effects of azithromycin last?
-Are there ways to reduce how long they last?
+Are there ways to decrease how long they last?

 It depends.
 In general, side effects of azithromycin are temporary and go away in a few hours or days.
 But in rare cases, the drug can cause long-term side effects.
-See the “Does azithromycin cause long-term side effects?” question just below to learn more.
+See the “Does azithromycin cause long-term side effects?” question below to learn more.
+Your doctor or pharmacist can also give you information about how long specific side effects of azithromycin may last.

-Whether there are ways to reduce how long side effects from azithromycin last depends on the side effects.
+Whether there are ways to decrease how long side effects from azithromycin last depends on the side effects.
 For example, if you have a headache or nausea as a side effect of azithromycin, you may be able to take an over-the-counter (OTC) medication to treat your symptoms.
 This can help reduce how long your side effects last.
-Ask your doctor about OTC medications that are safe for you to take.
+Ask your doctor about OTC medications that are safe for you to take to ease certain side effects of azithromycin.

 Are heart-related side effects possible while taking azithromycin?